Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Hyperparameter Tuning and Meta Learning

 \section{Hyperparameter Tuning and Meta Learning}

 This paper uses grid search in combination with Bayesian Optimisation (BO) \citep{gridsearch,bayesian_optimization_snoek,bayesian_opt_implementation} for hyperparameter tuning.
 This study uses hyperparameters for defining the NN architecture ($d_K$ hidden layers and $w_K$ neurons per layer) and training settings (learning rate $l_r$, exponential decay rate $\alpha$ and saudade $\rho$).
 Tab.~\ref{tab:bayes_opt_parameters} contains the ranges and distributions for the hyperparameters.
-BO reduces the empiricism of selecting the PINNs hyperparameters to learn an optimal NN structure.
+Bayesian Optimisation reduces the empiricism of selecting the PINNs hyperparameters to learn an optimal NN structure.
 First, 20 random points in the hyperparameter space are sampled and evaluated.
 The model's performance at those points serves as evidence for fitting prior Gaussian Processes in order to estimate the unknown loss function w.r.t. the hyperparameters.
 Using Expected Improvement (EI) \citep{expected_improvement}, further 80 points are then sampled and evaluated to refine the prior.
 This procedure provides an educated guess as to which are the optimal hyperparameters for the task at hand.
-Finally, we fine-tune the results by performing fine-grained grid search around the hyperparameters returned by BO.
+Finally, we fine-tune the results by performing fine-grained grid search around the hyperparameters returned by Bayesian Optimisation (BO).

-Within this study, the exact same BO configuration was used for all examples presented in sec.~\ref{sec:results}, hence it is sufficient to only display tab.~\ref{tab:bayes_opt_parameters}.
-Respective results of the Grid Search and BO can also be found in sec.~\ref{sec:results}.
+Within this study, the exact same Bayesian Optimisation configuration was used for all examples presented in sec.~\ref{sec:results}, hence it is sufficient to only display tab.~\ref{tab:bayes_opt_parameters}.
+Respective results of the Grid Search and Bayesian Optimisation can also be found in sec.~\ref{sec:results}.